 Please note that Edgr Index is compiled using multi-factor computational models and multiple data sources.
 Such computations are effectively, our best guesses as to the collection and weighting of variables that have historically been associated with successful acquisitions of stocks by large funds.
 The inherent limitation is, of course, that the prospective investments of the fund managers sourcing such investment selections do not outperform their peers prospectively.
 As a result, you should NOT base your investment decisions solely on the Edgr Index and we suggest ALWAYS consulting with your investment advisor before making any investment decisions.

 Is the Edgr Index useful even with a 45-day lag?

-The historical performance of our back tested models suggests that the answer is yes. a This is because the Edgr Index is primarily based on the holdings of funds that that exhibit longer holding stock periods.
+The historical performance of our back tested models suggests that the answer is yes.
+This is because the Edgr Index is primarily based on the holdings of funds that that exhibit longer holding stock periods.
 In addition, the Edgr algorithms attempt to differentiate long term stock conviction from short term stock conviction.

-We provide subscribers with with back tested returns for each fund across different time horizons.
+We provide subscribers with back tested returns for each fund across different time horizons.
 While not all funds have strong performance as calculated purely from their Form 13F filings, you will find that many do in fact consistently outperform the market benchmarks.

 When are stocks in Edgr Index sold?

 The stocks in Edgr Index are updated on a quarterly basis (mid-February, mid-May, mid-August, mid-November).
 Stocks which appeared in the prior reporting period and no longer appear in the current reporting period, are assumed to have been sold.

 If I follow the Edgr Index, am I guaranteed to make money?